krzemienski/awesome-from-stars/README.md

 * [glideapps/quicktype-xcode](https://github.com/glideapps/quicktype-xcode): Xcode extension to paste JSON as Swift, Objective-C, and more
 * [facetdigital/QuiltView](https://github.com/facetdigital/QuiltView): A UICollectionViewLayout subclass, used as the layout object of a UICollectionView for iOS and tvOS, developed in Swift, based on RFQuiltLayout.
 * [HappenApps/Quiver](https://github.com/HappenApps/Quiver): Quiver documentation and issue tracker
 * [StanGirard/quivr](https://github.com/StanGirard/quivr): Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share with users !
-Local & Private alternative to OpenAI GPTs & ChatGPT powered by retrieval-augmented generation
+Local & Private alternative to OpenAI GPTs & ChatGPT powered by retrieval-augmented generation.
+YCombinator - YC W24
 * [qwinff/qwinff](https://github.com/qwinff/qwinff): A Qt4/5 GUI Frontend for FFmpeg
 * [mac-cain13/R.swift](https://github.com/mac-cain13/R.swift): Strong typed, autocompleted resources like images, fonts and segues in Swift projects
 * [cta-wave/R4WG20-QoE-Metrics](https://github.com/cta-wave/R4WG20-QoE-Metrics): Issue tracking repository for the R4-Wg20 QoE Initiative